optimas-org/optimas/doc/source/user_guide/installation_maxwell.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The following script can be used to submit an ``optimas`` job to Maxwell.
 This example sends the job to the ``maxgpu`` queue.
 It assumes that you
-need one ode with 4 GPUs (NVIDIA A100) and that your optimas script is called
+need one node with 4 GPUs (NVIDIA A100) and that your optimas script is called
 ``run_optimization.py``.

 .. code::